Longhorn-Developers/UT-Dining/README.md

 ├── drizzle/           # Drizzle ORM migrations and metadata ├── hooks/             # Custom React hooks
 ├── store/             # Zustand state management
-├── types/             # TypeScript type definitions
-└── utils/             # Helper functions and utilities
+├── supabase/          # Supabase local client and utilities ├── types/             # TypeScript type definitions └── utils/             # Helper functions and utilities
 ```

+## Frequently Asked Questions

+### General

+**Q: Is this app officially affiliated with UT Austin?**
+A: No, this is a student-created project that aims to improve the dining experience at UT Austin.
+While we use publicly available data from UT's University Housing and Dining, we are not officially affiliated with the university (yet 👀).

+**Q: Where does the menu data come from?**
+A: The menu data is scraped daily from [UT Austin's official dining page](https://hf-foodpro.austin.utexas.edu/foodpro/location.aspx) using our [UT Dining Scraper](https://github.com/EthanL06/ut-dining-scraper).

+**Q: How often is the menu data updated?**
+A: The menu data is updated every day at 1:00 AM CST (7:00 AM UTC) to ensure you have the most current information.

+### Development

+**Q: Do I need to run the scraper to test the app locally?**
+A: No, you can develop and test most app features without running the scraper.
+If you want to work with real menu data, you'll need to set up the [UT Dining Scraper](https://github.com/EthanL06/ut-dining-scraper) with your local Supabase instance.

+**Q: What is local Supabase development and why do I need it?**
+A: Local Supabase development means running Supabase on your own computer instead of using a hosted service.
+This gives you:

+- A completely isolated development environment
+- Freedom to experiment without affecting production data
+- No need for external credentials or API keys
+- Faster development since you're working with a local database

+The setup requires Docker Desktop and Supabase CLI, but once configured, it provides a full Supabase environment including database, authentication, and real-time features.
+Check the [Supabase Local Development](https://supabase.com/docs/guides/cli/local-development) docs for more details.

+**Q: Why can't I use Expo Go?**
+A: The app uses [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) for storage, which requires native code.
+Expo Go doesn't support native modules, so you need to use a development build instead.

+**Q: I'm getting SQLite errors, what should I do?**
+A: Make sure you're using a development build and not Expo Go.
+If the error persists, try:

+1. Delete the app from your device/emulator
+2. Rebuild using `pnpm run ios` or `pnpm run android`
+3. If issues continue, check Drizzle Studio (press `Shift + M` in terminal) to inspect the database

+**Q: How do I test admin features?**
+A: Admin features can be tested by:

+1. Setting up the [UT Dining Dashboard](https://github.com/EthanL06/ut-dining-dashboard) locally
+2. Using the same Supabase credentials from your local instance
+3. Accessing the dashboard through your web browser

 ## Contributing